otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 communication between parties to fail (e.g. by refusing to deliver messages).
 It may also refuse to hand out prekey messages.

-One party can also maliciously drain another party's prekeys messages, so the server should attempt to prevent this, e.g. with rate limits on fetching them.
+One party can also maliciously drain another party's prekey messages, so the server should attempt to prevent this, e.g. with rate limits on fetching them.

 ## Preliminaries

+All parties involved (Bob and Server) already have their long-term keys created.
+This long-term key pair is a Ed448 key pair.

 Parties involved in an OTRv4 conversation have public shared prekeys (`ED448-SHARED-PREKEY`) which are signed as part of the user profile signing process and expired when the user profile expires.
-They also have a set of one-time prekeys messages, which are each used in a single non-interactive DAKE run.
+They also have a set of one-time prekey messages, which are each used in a single non-interactive DAKE run.
 They are named as so because they are essentially protocol messages which a party publishes to the server prior to the other party beginning the protocol run.

 // TODO: can the user profile be published to the server too?